-The goal with SCAD is to compliment the slightly lower anti squat above the sag point with a tuned higher anti squat (e.g. around 100% or slightly above) when the system is around and compressed past the sag point.
+The goal with SCAD is to compliment the slightly lower anti squat above the sag point with a tuned higher anti squat (e.g. around 100% or slightly above) at and below the sag point.
 This provides for efficient pedaling and a firm feel under hard pedaling.

 Test Proven Performance Benefits

 Test results support the benefits of SCAD when pedaling over obstacles and up hills.
 Go here to see the results of the original Z-Link system.

 SCAD was originally conceived around a simple concept.
 Reduce the anti squat above the sag point to focus the system dynamics towards the sag point.